SCRFpublic/DGSA-R-version/README.md

 2. Install directly from github.
    First you will need to make sure that you have devtools installed (library(devtools)), then you can install with the following command: devtools::install_github("ogru/DGSA").
-Then proceed to load the routines in the usual way with library(DGSA).
+After that you can proceed to load the routines in the usual way with library(DGSA).

 If you prefer to work with MATLAB, you can find the original MATLAB implementation here: https://github.com/scheidtc/dGSA.
-However, without the matrix plot for visualizing all sensitivities.
+However, without the matrix plot for visualization of all sensitivities/importances.